The Final Conflict (film): Sequel

-A sequel, titled Omen IV: Armageddon, was planned for release in late 1984, with a screenplay by Damien: Omen IIs Stanley Mann, based on the novel Omen IV: Armageddon 2000 by author Gordon McGill.
+A sequel, titled Omen IV: Armageddon, was planned for release in late 1984, with a screenplay by Damien - Omen IIs Stanley Mann, based on the 1982 novel Omen IV: Armageddon 2000 by author Gordon McGill.
 Graham Baker would return to direct, but scheduling conflicts with Impulse prevented him from doing so.
-He was briefly replaced by television director Horace D. Burton, but the film's developments where stalled again by Burton's untimely death in 1983, leading 20th Century Fox to ultimately cancel the production.
-Later, McGill wrote a final Omen novel called Omen V: The Abomination.
+He was briefly replaced by television director Horace D. Burton, but the film's developments were stalled again by Burton's untimely death in 1983, leading 20th Century Fox to ultimately cancel the production.
+Later, McGill wrote a final Omen novel called Omen V: The Abomination, published in 1985.

 In 1991, another sequel, Omen IV: The Awakening, was produced for television in a failed attempt by 20th Century Fox to revive the films as a horror franchise in the style of Halloween, Friday the 13th, and A Nightmare on Elm Street.